scalatra/scalatra/README.markdown

 Obligatory scolding: the REPL is not a substitute for proper unit tests!

+#### Rails-like pattern matching

+By default, route patterns parsing is based on Sinatra.
+Rails has a similar, but not identical, syntax, based on Rack::Mount's Strexp.
+The path pattern parser is resolved implicitly, and may be overridden if you prefer an alternate syntax:

+    class RailsLikeRouting extends ScalatraFilter {
+        implicit override val pathPatternParser = StrexpPathPatternParser

+        get("/:file(.:ext)") { // matched Rails-style }
+    }

 ### Conditions

 Routes may include conditions.
 A condition is any expression that returns Boolean.
 Conditions are evaluated by-name each time the route matcher runs.